-Transcript: What are the mechanics of lowering into chaturanga?
+Transcript below of: What are the mechanics of lowering into chaturanga?

 Hey everybody!
 Welcome to this month’s question of the month.
 If you have a question that you’d like to submit to us, go to yoganatomy.com/myquestion and we’ll try to get it on video.
 This month’s question comes from Ruth and it is about the mechanics of lowering into chaturanga.